datacraft-dsc/DEPs/12/README.md

 ## Provenance Metadata Sections

-Recall that the asset metadata is a JSON object, which is an unordered set of name/value pairs.
-Provenance metadata is represented as a name/value pair in the asset metadata object, where the **name** must be `provenance`.
+The asset metadata is a JSON object, which is an unordered set of name/value pairs.
+Provenance metadata is itself represented as a name/value pair in the Asset Metadata object as per DEP8, where the **name** must be `provenance`.

-Note that provenance information is optional.
-However, if the **name** `provenance`exists, the value against that name must be a JSON object with valid provenance metadata, as described in the rest of this document.
+Note that provenance information is optional in DEP8.
+However, if the **name** `provenance` exists, the value against that name must be a JSON object with valid provenance metadata, as described in the rest of this document.

 The JSON Object representing provenance information consists of the following properties (this section is taken from the prov-json Overview)